kmlawson/skills-in-transnational-history/assessments.md

 For the submission of Exercises 2, you may choose between (1) Five GIS tasks or (2) Five Text Analysis tasks or (3) Short Essay.

-(1) GIS Tasks - See separate handout.
+(1) GIS Tasks - See separate handout distributed in the early weeks of the semester.
 Choose 5 of the 10 tasks for your submission.
 If you choose this assessment twice, do the remaining five tasks for your second submission.

 (2) Text Analysis Tasks - See separate handout.
 Choose 5 of the 10 tasks for your submission.